azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/ManagementGroupBasedComplianceInitiative.md

 ![Resources](../../Images/06_MGCI_AddConfig_8.png)

-### 2. Add Required configuration to Metadata Aggregator to enable MGTreeProcessor and PIM API support
+#### Step 2 of 4:	Add Required configuration to Metadata Aggregator to enable MGTreeProcessor and PIM API support

 1. Go to Azure Portal.